 • visit you at home to explain the help they can provide

-• discuss your responsibilities as a Direct Payment user
+• talk to you about your responsibilities as a Direct Payment user

 • help you set up a Direct Payment bank account